In NSAR there are many skills you can develop within a multitude of roles, some of which are listed below.

 BST – BASIC SEARCH TECHNICIAN:

 Trained and assessed to Lowland Rescue national standards.
 Search Technicians are the boots on the ground searching for missing people on live callouts.

-Specialist training which enables the Search Technician to safely and effectively search 3 metres from the bankside of any watercourse, this may be a canal, river or lake.
+Specialist training which enables the Search Technician to safely and effectively search 3 meters from the bankside of any watercourse, this may be a canal, river or lake.

 TEAM MEDIC/FIRST AIDER

 Search Technicians can undertake extra First Aid training to become a Team Medic.
 They are responsible for administering First Aid to team members or the missing person on a callout.

 TEAM LEADER (TL)

-Search Technicians are responsibility for using team radios, updating Search Control of teams status and maintaining radio comms and voice procedure at all times.
+Search Technicians are responsibility for using team radios, updating Search Control of teams status, maintaining radio communications and voice procedure at all times.